-Philippines has been a colonized country way back 1521 under the Spanish Empire led by the Spanish explorer Ferdinand Magellan until the Philippine Revolution in 1898.
+The Philippines has been a colonized country way back in 1521 under the Spanish Empire led by the Spanish explorer Ferdinand Magellan until the Philippine Revolution in 1898.
 After which Spanish – American war took place and the U.S took possession of the Philippines prompting again another war, the Philippine – American war from 1899 to 1902.
-This year, the Philippines will celebrate its 122 years independence.
+This year, the Philippines will celebrate its 122 years of independence.

 Baybayin: The Native Script

-Before Filipinos learned the Spanish and other dialects, Filipino ancestors had an alphabet of their own.
-From the tagalog term meaning “alphabet”, it is recorded to have been existed since the 16th century.
+Before Filipinos learned Spanish and other dialects, Filipino ancestors had an alphabet of their own.
+From the Tagalog term meaning “alphabet”, it is recorded to have been existed since the 16th century.
 Baybayin is more of a syllabary, it comes from the root word “Baybay” which means “to spell”.
-Some dubbed it as “Alibata” which is according to Paul Rodriguez Versoza came from the arrangement of Arabic alphabet: alif, ba, ta, eliminating the letter “f“.
+Some dubbed it as “Alibata” which is according to Paul Rodriguez Versoza came from the arrangement of the Arabic alphabet: alif, ba, ta, eliminating the letter “f“.
 He is a member of the old National Language Institute and also the person behind the alibata name.
-However, due to the inaccuracy and illegitimacy of evidences, it never materialized.
+However, due to the inaccuracy and illegitimacy of evidence, it never materialized.

 There are early Spanish accounts stating that baybayin is also called Tagalog letters or Tagalog writings.
-Visayan natives called it as Moro writing.
+Visayan natives called it Moro writing.
 Many writing systems in Southeast Asia originated from the ancient scripts used in India about 2,000 years ago, and baybayin shares the same important features.
-Despite its spread in the Philippines around 1500s, it began to decline in 1600s.
+Despite its spread in the Philippines around the 1500s, it began to decline in the 1600s.
 Some say due to practicality, others noted social expediency.
 However, in some parts of the country, it was never lost or forgotten, instead, it developed into distinct styles spoken by other natives.

 Today, baybayin is taught in schools and some millennials are keen on learning it.
-For someone like me who is new to this ancient scripts, and despite of my age, it piqued my interest.
-After learning a little of the Japanese scripts – Hiragana, Katakana and Kanji, I find the baybayin almost similar to it including other scripts like Arabic.
+For someone like me who is new to these ancient scripts, and despite my age, it piqued my interest.
+After learning a little of the Japanese scripts – Hiragana, Katakana, and Kanji, I find the baybayin almost similar to it including other scripts like Arabic.
 Take note though that I didn’t learn how to write Arabic and I badly needed a refresher from Japanese because I forgot as of this writing.
 And I have a not-so-good personal memory about the time I am learning the Japanese scripts (so, please bear with me).